Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Preliminaries

-{\bf Geometric functions.} Geometric functions are Lipschitz functions $\delta : K \cap \overline{B}(x_0,3r_0/4) \to [0,r_0/4]$ that we will use to build a covering $(B(x_i, \delta(x_i))_i$ of balls centred in $K$ with proper overlapping properties.
-We will take advantage of them in Section \ref{section_extension} to build a partition of unity.
+{\bf Geometric functions.} Geometric functions are Lipschitz functions $\delta : K \cap \overline{B}(x_0,3r_0/4) \to [0,r_0/4]$ that we will use to build a covering $(B(x_i, \delta(x_i))_i$ of balls centred in $K$ with good overlapping properties.
+We will take advantage of them in Section \ref{section_extension} to build extensions via a partition of unity.

-\begin{definition}[Geometric function] Let $K$ be a relatively closed subset of $\Omega$, let $x_0 \in K$, $r_0 > 0$, $\varepsilon_0 \in ]0,1/2]$ be such that $K$ satisfies Hypothesis-$H(\varepsilon_0,x_0,r_0)$.
+\begin{definition}[Geometric function] Let $K$ be a relatively closed subset of $\Omega$, let $x_0 \in K$, $r_0 > 0$, $\varepsilon_0 \in [0,1/2]$ be such that $K$ satisfies Hypothesis-$H(\varepsilon_0,x_0,r_0)$.
 Let $\rho \in [r_0/2,3r_0/4]$ and $\tau \in [8\varepsilon_0, 1/2]$.
-Then we say that a $100$-Lipschitz function $\delta: K \cap \overline{B}(x_0,\rho) \to [0,r_0/4]$ is a geometric function with parameters $(\rho, \tau)$ if for all $x\in K \cap \overline{B}(x_0,\rho)$ and for all $r \in ]\delta(x), r_0/4]$, we have
+Then we say that a $100$-Lipschitz function is a geometric function with parameters $(\rho, \tau)$ if for all $x\in K \cap \overline{B}(x_0,\rho)$ and for all $r \in (\delta(x), r_0/4]$, we have

 \end{definition}